 - Your infrastructure allows you to develop something new every time you need to.

 You shouldn’t stop here.
-Start brainstorming alone or together with your team and decide strengths that you, as an organization, can count on the most.
+Start brainstorming alone or together with your team and decide on strengths that you, as an organization, can count on the most.

 By identifying your organization’s traits and qualities, you’ll be able to discover new opportunities which may be exploited to take your company to the next level.